There is no "correct" way to start a Community Land Trust. This diagram shows the main five steps.

 There are other sources of funding as you proceed from starting up to investigating sites, planning your scheme, and so on.
 Look in the funding section of our website for links and tips.

 You can also read our free online resources, particularly the guidance on starting a CLT and building your membership.
+More resources on this matter can be found on our sister site, Community Led Homes.

 If you've any questions or want some advice, you can always get in touch with us and we'll do our best to help.